 (1) Accountability-Moving beyond judging faculty members by the number of academic papers they publish to judging them by whether what they have written helps others rather than just their careers.
 Anthropologists tend to assess the intellectual quality of their colleagues by the published works they produce.
-According to Deborah Rhode's In Pursuit of Knowledge: Scholars, Status, and Academic Culture, "Because academic reputation and rewards are increasingly dependent on publication, faculty have incentives to churn out tomes that will advance their careers regardless of whether they will also advance knowledge."
-She notes a report by the Carnegie Foundation that more than a third of faculty members surveyed believed that their published works were mostly assessed in terms of quantity rather than quality (at schools with doctoral programs, more than 50 percent of the faculty members held that view).
-The published works were mostly assessed in terms of quantity rather than quality (at schools with doctoral programs, more than 50 percent of the faculty members held that view).
+According to Deborah Rhode's In Pursuit of Knowledge: Scholars, Status, and Academic Culture, "Because academic reputation and rewards are increasingly dependent on publication, faculty have incentives to churn out tomes that will advance their careers regardless of whether they will also advance knowledge."30 She notes a report by the Carnegie Foundation that more than a third of faculty members surveyed believed that their published works were mostly assessed in terms of quantity rather than quality (at schools with doctoral programs, more than 50 percent of the faculty members held that view).31